Posted on

 Middle school science covers general ideas through life, earth, and physical science courses.
 This builds a framework for your high schooler to expand upon as they cover deeper concepts through biology, chemistry, and physics.

-Your student may spend longer on a specific topic than they did in middle school.
-And while you may have presented engaging experiments to bring an idea to life then, in high school, your student will be much more methodical about lab work.
+Your student will spend longer on specific topics than they did in middle school.
+And while you may have presented engaging experiments to bring ideas to life before, in high school your student will approach lab work more methodically by forming hypotheses, following procedures carefully, and documenting results.

-Notebooks are one possible way to study however, some students prefer notecards, some use highlighting and margin notes, and some prefer making outlines.
+Notebooks remain a valuable study tool, however, some students prefer notecards, some use highlighting and margin notes, and some prefer making outlines.
 As your high schooler investigates a topic, have them write or draw their understanding of the idea.
-This can can be used later for study and will also give you insight into how well they are learning a subject.
+This serves as a study guide later and gives you insight into how well they’re grasping the material.

 High School Science Labs at Home